embeddable-hq/embeddable-public-apis/README.md

  ![configure environment](public/img/configure-environment.png)

 ## Your first request
- - Navigate to Connections -> List connections.
+ - Navigate to Embeddables -> List embeddables.
  - Click the right arrow (->) on the right side of the screen to execute the request.
  - You should see the response appear in the right panel.